slalompdx/baseboxes/README.md

 == RHEL BOXES ==

-You need to set
+You can choose RHN or Satellite.
+By default the builder will choose RHN.
+You can override this setting with

+UPDATE_SOURCE

+which can be set to either "rhn" or "satellite."

+If you have set "rhn" the following two variables are used:

 RHN_UNAME
 RHN_PW

-to your Red Hat network credentials prior to building the rhel-7-rhn build.
+Set these to your Red Hat network credentials prior to building the rhel-7-rhn build.

+If you have set "satellite" you will need:

+SATELLITE_SERVER
+SATELLITE_KEY

+SERVER should be the FQDN of your satellite server, and KEY should be your activation key